bijaymunda181/Linux-prep/linux-questions.md

 Cron (crond) is a background service used in Linux to schedule recurring tasks.
 Crontab (cron table) is a file/command used to create and manage those scheduled jobs.

+## 🔥 Question 2: Where are user cron jobs stored in Linux?